arafinlikhon/pythonpractice/README.md

 # pythonpractice

-here i practice python as an absolute begginer
+here I'm practiceing python as an absolute begginer

 i did some super simple things as practice